zalenix/portaldocs/portal-sdk/generated/top-onboarding.md

 1. Azure Marketing Team – Hamid Mahmood

-   To ensure that the business goals of the new extension or service are aligned with Azure's business strategy, please reach out to the Integrated Marketing Team or the L&R - Operations - GD&F team at <a href="mailto:ibiza-bmr@microsoft.com?subject=Azure Business Model Review">ibiza-bmr@microsoft.com</a>.
+   To ensure that the business goals of the new extension or service are aligned with Azure's business strategy, please reach out to the Integrated Marketing Team or the L&R - Operations - GD&F team at <a href="mailto:ibiza-bmr@microsoft.com?subject=Azure%20Business%20Model%20Review">ibiza-bmr@microsoft.com</a>.
 Brian Hillger’s team and Stacey Ellingson’s team will guide you through the business model review process.
 The extension or service is not ready to be onboarded to Azure until its business model has received approval from those teams.
 Do not proceed with the next step until the business model has received approval.

 1. Support Team  – Michael Fosmire